All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Factors that could shift the equation: - Congressional budget negotiations may increase or decrease program funding - Pharmaceutical company participation in pricing programs is often voluntary, meaning Novo Nordisk or Eli Lilly could modify their participation terms - FDA compounding regulations affect whether 503A pharmacies can continue producing semaglutide-based compounds (the FDA shortage list status matters here) - State-level initiatives may create additional pricing programs or restrictions that interact with federal programs

-What this means for your planning: - Do not assume current pricing will remain stable for a 12-month treatment cycle - Build flexibility into your budget by knowing your backup access options - Stay informed through your provider about regulatory changes that affect your specific medication - Consider that compounded medication pricing from established pharmacies tends to be more stable than government program pricing, which is subject to political cycles
+What this means for your planning: - Don't assume current pricing will remain stable for a 12-month treatment cycle - Build flexibility into your budget by knowing your backup access options - Stay informed through your provider about regulatory changes that affect your specific medication - Consider that compounded medication pricing from established pharmacies tends to be more stable than government program pricing, which is subject to political cycles

 Frequently Asked Questions